 Reduce Energy Costs

 Thermal mass flowmeters increase productivity, reduce energy costs, and maximize product yields.
-They save operators money in many applications, including natural gas measurement, facilities management and energy management, compressed air flow Measurement, LEED building and natural gas submetering, and aeration flow.
+They save operators money in many applications, including natural gas measurement, facilities management, energy management, compressed air flow Measurement, LEED building and natural gas submetering, and aeration flow.

-Industrial plants save energy using energy management and compressed air monitoring systems, which cut costs and improve efficiency and performance.
+Industrial plants save energy using energy management and compressed air monitoring systems, cutting costs and improving efficiency and performance.
 Read More >

 The Sage gas meter delivers the highest performance and reliability in a variety of industrial applications, including combustion control, compressed air measurement, gas valve testing, greenhouse gas emissions reporting, natural gas flow measurement, nitrogen monitoring, performance contracting, submetering natural gas, textile manufacturing, and vent airflow measurement.